No-Regret Gaussian Process Optimization of Time-Varying Functions: Numerical results

 \subsection{Real data}

-We evaluated our methods on a real-world dataset, using the \textit{Berkeley Earth High-Resolution (Beta)} dataset~\cite{BerkeleyEarthData}, which provides a gridded time series of global monthly temperature anomalies starting from 1850.
+We evaluated our methods on a real-world dataset, using the \textit{Berkeley Earth High-Resolution (Beta)} dataset~\citep{BerkeleyEarthData}, which provides a gridded time series of global monthly temperature anomalies starting from 1850.
 For our experiments, we restricted the analysis to monthly temperature anomalies in France from October 1975 to October 2025.
 The average regret of the seven methods is shown in Figure~\ref{Fig:RegretReal}.

-On this real-world dataset, although our methods outperform the other \textbf{GP-UCB} variants, they all appear to exhibit linear regret.
+On this real-world dataset, although SparQ-based methods outperform the other GP-UCB variants, they all appear to exhibit linear regret.
 While this may seem at odds with the theoretical results, several factors can explain this discrepancy.
-First and foremost, the true underlying function governing monthly temperature anomalies may not lie in the RKHS associated with the squared exponential (SE) kernel.
-Even if it does, the hyperparameters, such as the kernel bound~$M$, the length-scale~$l$, and~$\alpha$, were estimated using standard procedures (maximization of the log marginal likelihood on a training set), and are likely inaccurate.
+First and foremost, the true underlying function governing monthly temperature anomalies may not lie in the RKHS associated with the SE kernel.
+Even if it did, the hyperparameters, such as the kernel bound~$M_k$, the length-scale~$l$, and~$\alpha$, were estimated using standard procedures (maximization of the log marginal likelihood on a training set), and are likely inaccurate.
 Indeed, these methods are highly sensitive to hyperparameter tuning.
 In contrast, for the synthetic-data experiments, the time-varying function was constructed using the exact parameters, eliminating the need for hyperparameter training and explaining the matching-theory performance.
 To further assess performance, we computed the squared prediction error over the entire spatial grid.
 The results are shown in Figure~\ref{Fig:PredError}.

 These results indicate that the methods can be used not only for optimization but also for prediction tasks.
 This can be attributed to the fact that UCB methods promote broad exploration and thus yield accurate global predictions.
-The maps highlight that \textbf{W-SparQ-GP-UCB} outperforms the other bandit baselines in real-world conditions, producing lower and smoother prediction errors.
+Indeed, the theory guarantees that the true underlying function belong to the confidence interval over the whole domain~$\Dset$, not only around the optimizer.
+The maps highlight that W-SparQ-GP-UCB outperforms the other bandit baselines in real-world conditions, producing lower and smoother prediction errors.